HerveFrezza-Buet/cxsom/experiments/basic-som/README.md

 ## Setup the demo

-First setup a root-dir directory for our variables.
+First, let us setup a root-dir directory for our variables.

 ```
 mkdir root-dir